DIGITbrain/digitbrain.github.io/docs/attributes/slots.md

 `default_value`{ #default_value }

-:   **Optional**-*number | null*- default value for in-slot, if null then the value for the in-slot needs to be set/fed at a later point in time.<br>Default value must not be set for out-slots!
+:   **Optional**-*number | null*- default value for in-slot, if null then the value for the in-slot needs
+    to be set/fed at a later point in time.

+    Default value must not be set for out-slots!

 `ranges`{ #ranges }